ollej/rusty-code/README.md

 ## Demo

-The application also runs in the browser:
+The application can also run in the browser:

 [Web demo](https://ollej.github.io/rusty-code/demo/index.html)